-Traineeships in the EU
+Traineeships in the EU institutions, agencies and bodies

-Explore available traineeship opportunities by selecting from various EU institutions, bodies, and agencies.
-It is a good idea to start applying in time and not wait until the last moment.
+Explore available traineeship opportunities by selecting from the various EU institutions, bodies, and agencies below

 Council of the European Union - Positive Action Programme for Trainees with a disability